Relintai/pandemonium_engine_docs/usage/platform/consoles.md

 Third-party support
 -------------------

-Console ports of Godot are offered by third-party companies (which have ported Godot on their own).
+Console ports of Pandemonium are offered by third-party companies (which have ported Pandemonium on their own).
 These companies also offer publishing of your games to various consoles.

 Following is the list of providers:

 - `Lone Wolf Technology ( http://www.lonewolftechnology.com/ )` offers
-  Switch and PS4 porting and publishing of Godot games.
+  Switch and PS4 porting and publishing of Pandemonium games.
 - `Pineapple Works ( https://pineapple.works/ )` offers
-  Switch, Xbox One & Xbox Series X/S (GDK) porting and publishing of Godot games (GDScript/C#).
+  Switch, Xbox One & Xbox Series X/S (GDK) porting and publishing of Pandemonium games (GDScript/C#).
 - `RAWRLAB games ( https://www.rawrlab.com/ )` offers
-  Switch porting of Godot games.
+  Switch porting of Pandemonium games.
 - `mazette! games ( https://mazette.games/ )` offers
-  Switch, Xbox One and Xbox Series X/S porting and publishing of Godot games.
+  Switch, Xbox One and Xbox Series X/S porting and publishing of Pandemonium games.

-If your company offers porting, or porting *and* publishing services for Godot games, feel free to
+If your company offers porting, or porting *and* publishing services for Pandemonium games, feel free to
-`open an issue or pull request ( https://github.com/godotengine/godot-docs )`
+`open an issue or pull request ( https://github.com/pandemoniumengine/pandemonium-docs )`
 to add your company to the list above.